AD-SDL/wei/README.md

 ### Bare-Metal Install

-1. Clone the repository.
-2. If using WEI as a library (for instance, as a dependency for a specific module), skip to step 5.
-3. If you intend to run the WEI engine and server, install [Redis](https://redis.io/docs/getting-started/)
-4. If you intend to run the examples, you'll need to install [TMUX](https://github.com/tmux/tmux/wiki/Installing)
-5. Within the cloned repository, run the following:

 ```
-sudo apt install redis
-sudo apt install tmux
 pip3 install --upgrade pip
 git clone https://github.com/AD-SDL/wei/
 cd wei
-# For just WEI and its core dependencies
 pip3 install -e .
-# Or, with support for the examples:
-pip3 install -e '.[examples]'
 ```

 ### Docker Install